php-fig-rectified/psr2r-sniffer/README.md

 vendor\bin\sniff -v
 ```

+#### Include it in your IDE via hotkey
+E.g. for PHPStorm:
+* Open Settings -> Tools -> External Tools
+* Add a new tool named "cs-sniffer" and set Program to `$ProjectFileDir$/vendor/bin/phpcs`, Parameters to `--standard=$ProjectFileDir$/vendor/fig-r/psr2r-sniffer/PSR2R/ruleset.xml -p $FilePath$` and Working directoy to `$ProjectFileDir$`.
+* Add a new tool named "cs-fixer" and set Program to `$ProjectFileDir$/vendor/bin/phpcbf`, Parameters to `--standard=$ProjectFileDir$/vendor/fig-r/psr2r-sniffer/PSR2R/ruleset.xml -v $FilePath$` and Working directoy to `$ProjectFileDir$`.
+* Optionally uncheck "Open console" if you don't want to see any output here for the fixer.
+* Now set up your hotkeys under Settings -> Keymap (search for cs-sniffer and cs-fixer).
+E.g. `Control + Comma` for sniffing, and `Control + Dot` for fixing.

-#### Hook it into your IDE for live-correction
+##### Hook it into your IDE for live-correction
-You can easily make a "watcher" for your IDE, so any file you work on, will be auto-corrected when (auto-)saving.
+You can also easily make a "watcher" for your IDE, so any file you work on, will be auto-corrected when (auto-)saving.
+But here you should better only whitelist certain sniffs that only add things and don't remove anything.

-For PHPStorm, for example, make sure you switch `Show Console` to `never` to not be disturbed by it all the time.
+Note: For PHPStorm, for example, make sure you switch `Show Console` to `never` to not be disturbed by it all the time.

 ### Writing new sniffs
 You can contribute by adding new sniffs as per PSR-2-R standard.